 What if it’s cloudy?

 So that’s it!
-All we know about how to find the best views in Big Sur.
+All we know about things to do in Big Sur California.
 Have you been, or are you looking to go?
-In the comments below, please let us know your thoughts and other favorite photo spots!
+In the comments below, let us know your thoughts and other favorite photo spots!

 About the Authors